PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/241-pcsx2-net-revamped.md

 ```
 -   **Latest forum threads, youtube videos and SVN revisions,
     automatically updated via RSS every 3 minutes** , for the most up to
-    date overview of what\'s new with PCSX2.
+    date overview of what's new with PCSX2.

 ```{=html}
 <!-- -->
 ```
 -   **Compatibility list redesigned from scratch** .
 New list look to
-    easily find what you\'re looking for, more info like last updated
+    easily find what you're looking for, more info like last updated
     and tester who updated and screenshots (not complete yet).
     Pagination is done via jQuery for faster and easier navigation.
     Added counters for each status and a user configured games per page,